Guest Post by Willis Eschenbach

 And given that all you have are grid box averages, how will you model the critical changes in the time of onset of the various emergent phenomena?
 If the cumulus doesn’t appear until an hour later, or shows up an hour earlier, it makes a huge difference.
-And of course, the clouds and thunderstorms never shows up off-time, it emerges only as and when required, because its appearance is set by the immutable laws of wind and water and evaporation and condensation.
+And of course, the clouds and thunderstorms never show up off-time.
+They emerges only as and when required, because their appearance is set by the immutable laws of wind and water and evaporation and condensation.
 It can’t occur late or early, it’s always right on time.
 But in the models, there are no thunderstorms …

 Here’s why that statement is important.
 It is important because of what is missing—there is no mention of CO2 because CO2 doesn’t exert any direct effect on when clouds form.
 Clouds form in response to temperature and pressure and the like, not CO2.

 So if there is a bit of additional forcing and the surface is a bit warm, the clouds simply form earlier, and the thunderstorms form earlier, and the nightly overturning of the ocean starts earlier … and that balances out the additional forcing, just like it has done for millions of years.